 Hi, and welcome to my VIPKid review where we'll be asking:

-Is VIPKid a scam that’s too good to be true or a real way you can start teaching English from home?
+Is VIPKid a scam too good to be true or a real way to teach English from home?

-Tons of people are taking advantage of legitimate work from home opportunities because it’s a flexible and convenient way to work from anywhere with a laptop and internet connection.
+Tons of people are taking advantage of legitimate work from home opportunities because they provide you with a flexible and convenient way to work from anywhere with a laptop and internet connection.

 So what about VIPKid?
 Does it really pay off teaching English to kids in China?
 Is this something you can do full-time or part-time and how difficult is it to get started?